Phishing Statistics Highlight Only a Portion of the Threat

 Why Phishing Attack Statistics Vary So Much

 The same factors apply to the discrepancies in how much cyberattacks cost businesses.
-Costs not only vary according to the industry the business operates in, its size, its location, and how long it takes the business to recovery from the attack, but also what factors are taken into account when calculating the costs.
+Costs not only vary according to the industry the business operates in, its size, its location, and how long it takes the business to recover from the attack, but also what factors are taken into account when calculating the costs.
 For example, some calculations include only the costs of information loss, business disruption, and revenue loss, whereas others include costs such as:

 - Equipment damage.